dickermoshe/path_provider_ffi/README.md

 | ----------- | ------- | ----- | ----- | ------ | ----------- |
 | **Support** | SDK 21+ | 12.0+ | Any   | 10.14+ | Windows 10+ |

+## Disclaimer

+This package depends on many experimental packages provided by the [Dart Labs Team](https://pub.dev/publishers/labs.dart.dev/packages).
+The `objective_c` package is used to interact with Objective-C APIs on iOS and macOS. `ffigen` and `jnigen` are also experimental packages, however these are only used to generate the bindings for the native libraries.

+This package contains all the tests from the original `path_provider` plugin and is also tested against the original plugin to ensure that the results are the same.

 ## Example
 <?code-excerpt "readme_excerpts.dart (Example)"?>